 Once form is completed, pay for Graduation Application Form in Cashier Services located in MSR, Suite #100.

 Submit Graduation Application Form to Enrollment Services located in MSR, Suite #120.

 Once the Graduation Approval Form is submitted to Enrollment Services, an Evaluator will begin the evaluation process and create a Graduation Approval Form.
 You will receive the Graduation Approval Form in the mail, this process will take up to 8-10 weeks (this may take longer depending on the volume).
 If you do not receive your Graduation Approval Form in 8-10 weeks, please contact your evaluator.

 Each student is required to obtain signatures from the appropriate faculty.
 When the Graduation Approval Form is received it will come with a sheet of instructions to ensure that each student completes the Graduation Approval Form correctly.
-When all signatures are obtained submit Graduation Application Form to the Advising Resource Center located in MSR, Suite #210.
+When all signatures are obtained submit Graduation Application Form to the Academic Success Center located in MSR, Suite #210.

 The clearing process will begin after final grades have been posted and will take 6-8 weeks.

 Approval of the major adviser, department chair, and the Director of Academic Advising is required before the University may award a degree.

 Graduation honors are awarded to students earning baccalaureate degrees at commencement on the basis of both their overall and Stanislaus State grade point averages achieved in their undergraduate work.
 Projected or estimated grade averages for degree candidates are excluded from grade point average calculations.
 Honors designation for Spring and Summer candidates in the Commencement program is based on grades earned by the end of Winter Term.
 GPAs are not rounded up and exceptions are not made.
 To receive an honor, both averages must meet the standards as follows: